Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Fairness of teachers' recommendations

 It is important to note that, considering the protected attribute $B_i$ without conditioning on the other covariates requires to interpret carefully the reason for a possible lack of fairness.
 A fairness criterion that does not hold unconditionally may hold conditionally if the covariates correlate with the protected attribute (see \citealp{Imai2022}, for a discussion).
 For instance, suppose that teachers do not discriminate based on immigrant status but do discriminate based on SES, and immigrants have, in general, lower SES.
 In this case, if the protected attribute $B_i=b$ in equation (\ref{e:delta_noabs}) is immigrant status, this attribute should actually be considered as a proxy for SES.
 However, from a descriptive viewpoint, it would still be the case that immigrants are treated differently, even if in each stratum defined by SES they are not.
 As argued by \cite{Imai2023}, the choice between marginal principal fairness and conditional principal fairness is not statistical.

 The sign of $\Delta_j(z)$ is also important, as it indicates the direction of discrimination.
 Suppose again that $B_i=b$ denotes immigrant students.
-Then finding, for example, that $\Delta_j(1) > 0$ while $\Delta_j(0) <0$, would mean that when test score information is provided to recommenders, immigrant students are positively discriminated into the high track, while when the recommenders decide without this information, immigrants are negatively discriminated.
+Then finding, for example, that $\Delta_j(1) > 0$ while $\Delta_j(0) <0$, would mean that when recommenders are allowed to upgrade their advice based on test scores, immigrant students are positively discriminated into the high track, while when the recommenders give advice without seeing test scores, immigrants are negatively discriminated.
 Note that in our setting, where teachers are officially allowed to upgrade only students who score above the cutoff, all the $\Delta_{j}(0)$ should be equal to 0 by definition.
 Therefore, a $\Delta_{j}(0) = 0$ cannot be interpreted as evidence of fairness in the provisional track recommendation made by teachers without the test scores.
 On the other hand, a $\Delta_j(0)$ different from 0 would indicate different rates of non-compliance below the cutoff across protected attributes in stratum $j$.

 Under assumptions \ref{a:SUTVA} (SUTVA), \ref{a:rand_sourc} (Local Randomization), \ref{a:ec} (Exclusion Restriction), \ref{a:strata_monoton} (Monotonicity of $Y$ with respect to R), and \ref{a:unconf} (Unconfoundedness of R with respect to Y), as shown by \cite{Imai2023}, we can estimate equation \eqref{e:delta_noabs}.
 Figure \ref{f:fair} plots, for the three aggregate tracks and for the H, AH, and AL strata, $\Delta_j(1)$ and $\Delta_j(0)$, considering immigrant status as the protected attribute $B_i=b$.
 In all these cases, $\Delta_j(0)$ is not statistically different from zero and is small in size. $\Delta_j(1)$ is instead clearly positive and significantly larger than $\Delta_j(0)$ in all strata.
 This evidence suggests that the information provided by test scores considerably increases the chances that immigrant students are upgraded.
 The interpretation of this finding is that test scores induce a larger revision of the teachers' posterior beliefs regarding the ability of immigrant students compared to those of native students.
 Note that this outcome is good news for immigrant students in the H and AH strata but not for immigrant students in the AL stratum, for whom this positive discrimination causes track changes.